-The Government has highlighted a strategic need to upgrade the existing United Kingdom airspace network and has made clear the importance of continued and sustainable growth in the aviation sector to benefit trade, tourism, and investment.
-As part of the Airspace Modernisation Strategy the Civil Aviation Authority has written to nine airports across the North of England and Scotland (including Leeds Bradford Airport to advise them that it is essential that they participate.
-This programme consists of a coordinated attempt to improve efficiency of airspace usage across the region, using the latest available technology, with the aim of reducing the environmental impact associated with aviation, while continuing to improve safety standards.
+The Government has highlighted a strategic need to upgrade the existing United Kingdom airspace network.
+It has made clear the importance of continued and sustainable growth in the aviation sector to benefit trade, tourism, and investment.
+As part of the Airspace Modernisation Strategy the Civil Aviation Authority has written to nine airports across the North of England and Scotland (including Leeds Bradford Airport) to advise them that it is essential that they participate.
+This programme consists of a coordinated attempt to improve efficiency of airspace across the region.
+The latest technology should be used to reduce the environmental impact associated with aviation, while continuing to improve safety standards.

-Airspace change projects must follow the process defined by the Civil Aviation Authority and are set out in CAP1616 which provides guidance on the regulatory process for changing airspace design and all stakeholder engagement requirements.
+Airspace change projects must follow the process defined by the Civil Aviation Authority.
+CAP1616 provides guidance on the regulatory process for changing airspace design and stakeholder engagement.
 The document requires Leeds Bradford Airport as change sponsor, at Stage 1b, to develop Design Principles through targeted stakeholder engagement.